 There is a step-by-step

 guide here from Jeremy W. Langston who followed the guide on this

 page.
-I would recommend that you consider using the latest
+I would recommend that you use the latest

-version available from Dave Hart rather than the specific version listed by
+version available rather than the specific version listed by

 The hardware is essentially unchanged from my earlier FreeBSD stratum-1 clock, with a small box to interface a Garmin GPS 18 LVC puck to a serial port on a PC.
 I did build a second version of the hardware where I use the more recent GPS 18x LVC puck which is much more sensitive and allows indoor operation.
 This version used a spare USB port for the 5V power required by the puck.
 Please note some issues with the 18x firmware, which mean that you are only using the 18x for precise within-the-second sync, and using another source (e.g. Internet) for the nearest-second sync.

 NTP can use a number of system environment variables to control its operation.
 For a typical end-user, client-only install of NTP, none of these settings will be required.
 For a stratum-1 NTP server install, you may only need the PPSAPI_DLLs variable, and even then only if you want the lower jitter of the kernel-mode PPS driver.
 Note: you will need to restart the NTP service for these changes to take effect.